Max Quanchi

-Max Quanchi is an Australian academic whose research specialisations have been the South Pacific nations and the role of photography in recording and transmitting its cultures and histories.
+Max Quanchi (born 20 June 1945) is an Australian academic whose research specialisations have been the South Pacific nations and the role of photography in recording and transmitting its cultures and histories.

 Biography

 Quanchi was born in Victoria on 20 June 1945, third and youngest son to parents Grace and Harry, who moved the family through a series of country towns.
 He completed High School at Wonthaggi, in South Gippsland.
 He qualified as a primary teacher and taught a year in a one-teacher remote rural school.
 Conscripted into National Service, he spent 1966‐1967 in Wewak, Papua New Guinea in the 2PIR Moem Barracks.
-His five “Nasho Chalkie” (National servicemen/teacher) companions remained close friends and collaborated later on a memoir.
-Moem Barracks were significant in housing a battalion newly recruited in PNG’s expansion of its army during preparations for self-government and independence.
+His five "Nasho Chalkie" (National servicemen/teacher) companions remained close friends and collaborated later on a memoir.
+Moem Barracks were significant in housing a battalion newly recruited in PNG's expansion of its army during preparations for self-government and independence.

 Education

 Quanchi undertook an Honours and MA degree in History at Monash University and subsequently lecturing at universities in Melbourne, Brisbane, Suva in Fiji, and at the University of Papua New Guinea.
 For his PhD he researched the history of photography in PNG.